Community Service Opportunities

 - Wildwood Programs, Inc.: Variety of remote/virtual volunteers are needed, such as serving as a social media ambassador, making home-sewn masks, building and installing waist-high garden beds, or teaching a virtual class for Wildwood adults about a topic you are passionate about, such as music, cooking, or art.
 Contact Amy Lesienfelder at [email protected] or by phone at (518)248-0026.

-You can contact other partner organizations listed below to see if they are accepting volunteers for the fall semester.
+You can contact other partner organizations listed below to see if they are accepting volunteers for this semester.
 Contact Sheri Stevens at [email protected]

 or Jenny Horn at [email protected]